excaliburjs/excalibur-tiled/README.md

 ```

 * Camera Position & Zoom - You may set the starting camera position and
-  - In an object layer named "Excalibur"
+  - In an object layer with a custom property "excalibur"=true
   - Create a Tiled "Point" with the Tiled Type "Camera"
   - Optionally, to set zoom other than the default of 1.0, create a custom property named "Zoom" with a numeric value